wp-plugins/ad-injection/readme.txt

 == Upgrade Notice ==

-= 0.9.6.3 =
+= 0.9.6.4 =
-New split testing, ad rotation and alternate content features.
+Fixes for widget padding and enabling of random alt content.
 If you have any problems with disappearing ads re-save them to make them appear again.

 = 0.8.3 =
 First public release.